QuentinRa/blog.quentinra.dev/info/css/selector/state.md

 [Go back](..)

-It's something you can add to one of the 3 previous selector introduced.
+It's something you can add to one of the 3 previous selectors introduced.

-The idea is when you selected something, you will filter the selection like you could have saw using attribute when tag selectors.
+The idea is when you selected something, you will filter the selection as you could have seen using attributes with tag selectors.
 Here some of them usable this time on any kind of selectors.